florell/backup_daemon/README.md

-Для работы демона в системе MacOS необходимо:
+How to use on MacOS?
-1) Создать .plist файл по следующему шаблону (замените /path/to/your/* на актуальные пути)
+1) Create .plist file using this template (change /path/to/your/* to actual paths)
    <?xml version="1.0" encoding="UTF-8"?>
         <!DOCTYPE plist PUBLIC "-//Apple//DTD PLIST 1.0//EN" "http://www.apple.com/DTDs/PropertyList-1.0.dtd">
         <plist version="1.0">